-The first author conducted the three reflection sessions with the three teacher-pairs.
+We designed the interviews as reflection sessions.
+The first author conducted the three reflection sessions in Danish with the three teacher-pairs.
 The sessions ran from 145 to 200 minutes.
-Interviewing in pairs facilitates a reflective and generative dialogue fostered by the teachers' different experiences and perspectives (cf. Bryman, 2012).
-We assumed that the sessions could yield richer information than an individual talk between the researcher and a teacher.
-Moreover, similar to a qualitative focus-interview, the pair set-up is suited to exploring and giving importance to teachers' shared views and understandings (Kvale 2006).
 The interviewer took an active part in the reflection session by raising questions related to the teachers' practice and rationale with respect to models and modelling in their teaching.
-Furthermore, the interviewer encouraged the teachers to reflect on the prospects of adjusting their existing practice and, if so, why and how.
-To facilitate the talk-ininteraction and teachers' reflection, the interviewer placed a range of labels with pre-formulated statements on a table and these were regularly picked up during the sessions.
+Furthermore, the interviewer encouraged the teachers to reflect on the prospects for adjusting their existing practice and, if so, why and how.
+To facilitate the discussion and teachers' reflection, the interviewer placed a range of labels with pre-formulated statements on a table and these were regularly picked up by the teachers or the first author during the sessions.
+While all statements were picked up during the session, the order of the statements was not predetermined and often the teachers' response would give rise to discussion of a new statement.
 The statements were framed by science education research and education policy document suggestions on how and why to address models and engage students in different kinds of modelling practices in their teaching.
-In so doing we aimed to explore the alignment between theoretical educational intentions and arguments for integrating models and modelling into science education, on the one hand, and teachers' practice, on the other.
+In so doing, we aimed to explore the alignment between theoretical educational intentions and arguments for integrating models and modelling into science education, on the one hand, and teachers' practice, on the other.
 Some of the statements reflected a more general approach to teachers' rationale for integrating models and modelling into their teaching, for instance, "Use of models holds prospects for improving science education".
 Other statements directly mirrored how models and modelling could contribute to accomplishing the specific purposes of science education.
-The formulation of these statements was guided by three of Hodsons' (2014) suggested purposes for science education.
-For example, learning science: "Students use models to explain a certain phenomenon", about science: "Students reflect on when it makes sense to create a model", and doing science: "Models can facilitate students' abilities to work scientifically".
+The formulation of these statements was guided by three of Hodson's (2014) suggested purposes for science education.
+For example, learning science: "Students use models to explain a certain phenomenon", learning about science: "Students reflect on when it makes sense to create a model", and doing science: "Models can facilitate students' abilities to work scientifically".
 In addition, the interviewer frequently drew attention to a paraphrasing of the overall purposes for lower secondary science education in Denmark.
 A range of statements was also related to different aspects of modelling practices.
-For example, "Students use models for predicting how a certain phenomenon could develop (e.g. during time or in a different context)" or "Students evaluate limitations and scopes of certain models related to purpose" and "Students create models based on their own inquiries" (see Appendix 1 for further examples).
+For example, "Students use models for predicting how a certain phenomenon may develop (e.g. over time or in a different context)" or "Students evaluate limitations and scopes of certain models related to purpose" and "Students create models based on their own inquiries" (see Appendix for further examples).
 The teachers were asked to elaborate on how the statements reflected the use and function of models and modelling in their current teaching.
 In addition, the teachers designed a poster that was placed on the table during the session and intended to illustrate their ranking of the statements with regard to frequency of use in their current teaching.
 During the session, both teachers and the interviewer added comments or additional statements to the poster.
 Inspired by timeline interviews (Adriansen 2012), the intention was to encourage ownership of the process and enable an atmosphere of trust by using the poster as an artefact that would make the session a collaborative process based on the teachers' experiences and, at the same time, make the data generation visible to all.
 In this way, the interviews attempted to explore the significance of the teachers' own experiences and to appreciate the world from the teachers' perspective.
-The poster also acted as a 'collective memory', easy to return to for verification of the researchers' interpretations of teachers' utterances or for clarification purposes during the session.
+The poster also acted as a "collective memory", easy to return to for verification of the researchers' interpretations of teachers' utterances or for clarification purposes during the session.